 In 2018, VCE entered into a nine-month lease for its office space with the City of Davis.
 The most recent lease agreement renewal with the City covers the twelve months ending January 2023.
-Rental expense under this lease was \$7,951 and \$16,932 for the periods ending December 31, 2021 and June 30, 2021, respectively.
-The total for future minimum lease payments is \$16,560 for the calendar year ended December 31, 2022.
+Rental expense under this lease was \$19,200 and \$7,951 for the year ending December 31, 2022 and six months ending December 31, 2021, respectively.
+The total for future minimum lease payments are shown below: